jamesturk/pynotes/control-flow.rst

         print('always prints')

-For more on Python exceptions, see `the error handling section of the tutorial <https://docs.python.org/3/tutorial/errors.html>`_ or
+For more on Python exceptions, see `the error handling section of the tutorial <https://docs.python.org/3/tutorial/errors.html>`_ or the `full exception list <https://docs.python.org/3/library/exceptions.html>`_

+Now that we know basic control flow constructs we'll look at how Python handles :doc:`functions`.